obezag/fvtt-split-up-map-module/README.md

 1. In the script, find the variable "ffmpeg_location"
 2. Set its value to "ffmpeg" (if ffmpeg is installed on your path) or to the absolute path to _ffmpeg.exe_.
 3. Save the script.
-4. When you run it now, the script will compress each PNG and JPG image to a lossy webp.
+4. When you run it now, the script will compress each PNG and JPG image to a lossy webp with default acceptable settings.

 __Change Compression Level__
 You can also modify the level of compression used by ffmpeg easily:
 1. Find the section of code that references "os.system()".
 The command here passes flags to ffmpeg.
 2. If you want a larger, higher-quality lossy image, increase the value behind _-qscale_ (it can go up to 100).
+3. If you want a smaller, lower-quality lossy image, decrease the value behind _-qscale_ (it can go down to 0).
-3. If you want a lossless image, because lossless webp is generally better than other lossless formats, pump -qscale to 100 and set -lossless to 1.
+4. If you want a lossless image, because lossless webp is generally better than other lossless formats, pump _-qscale_ to 100 and set _-lossless_ to 1.
-4. If you suspect that _-preset drawing_ doesn't match your use case, delete it!
+5. If you suspect that _-preset drawing_ doesn't match your use case, delete it!
 (-libwebp documentation: http://underpop.online.fr/f/ffmpeg/help/libwebp.htm.gz)

 __Change Output Format or Re-Compressing Tool__
-You can change the output format to another file type entirely, if you're comfortable with ffmpeg, as long as you modify the os.system() command appropriately _and_ change the "image_ext" to the approrpiate file extension.
+You can change the output format to another file type entirely, if you're comfortable with ffmpeg, as long as you modify the os.system() command flags appropriately _and_ change the "image_ext" to the approrpiate file extension.

 You could even use an entirely different command line program, as long as you modify the ffmpeg_location and image_ext variables appropriately and the os.system() command.

-You can also modify the filter and output format of the compressed image if you're not a fan of libwebp, for some inexplicable reason.

 __Add Additional Image Types__
-By default, the recompression only occurs with ".png" and ".jpg" and ".jpeg" images, because I am too lazy to enumerate all possible image types, or find a more intelligent way to recognize an image file.
+By default, the recompression only occurs with ".png" and ".jpg" and ".jpeg" images, because I am too lazy to enumerate all possible image types or find a more intelligent way to recognize an image file.

-If your preferred map maker creates files with different file extensions and you want to recompress those bad boys, find the part of the code where ".jpg" and ".png" are enumerated.
-Add your extension as a string to that list, and the recompression code should work with your images too!
+If your preferred map maker creates image files with different file extensions and you want to recompress those bad boys, find the part of the code where ".jpg" and ".png" are enumerated.
+Add your extension as a string to that list, and the recompression code should work with your images too! (ffmpeg can handle just about any image type.)

 # Warnings: Run at your own Risk
 This program didn't explode my computer.
 It is, however, a very janky program.
 Run at your own risk!